gift-surg/VolumetricReconstructionFromPrintedFilms/README.md

 --dir-output-verbose output-directory-for-intermediate-results
 ```

 Estimated transform parameters for both in-plane similarity and affine transforms are written to the output directory for each single slice in separate folders called `Similarity` and `Affine`, respectively.
-The obtained motion correction results are
-used as input for `vrpf_reconstruct_volume.py` which provides a volumetric
+It is possible to run in-plane rigid motion correction only by setting the flag `--rigid-only 1` which will write the obtained motion correction results to the folder `Rigid` instead.
-reconstruction in a subsequent step.
+The obtained motion correction results are used as input for `vrpf_reconstruct_volume.py` which provides a volumetric reconstruction in a subsequent step.

 ---